Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Theory

 The so-called entanglement time $T_\e= \lvert T_\H-T_\V \rvert $ is the maximum time difference between twin photons leaving the crystal \cite{Saleh:1998vl}.
 The positive frequency component of the field operator is given by: $ \hat{\bE}_\lambda^+(t) = \be_\lambda \int^\infty_0 d\omega\, \calE(\omega) \a_\lambda(\omega) e^{-i\omega t}, $ where $\calE(\omega) \propto i\sqrt{\omega}$ and the negative frequency component is $\hat{\bE}_\lambda^-(t) = [\hat{\bE}_\lambda^+(t)]^\dagger$.
 The unit vectors $\be_\H$ and $\be_\V$ indicate the directions of the horizontal and vertical polarizations, respectively.
 We adopt the slowly varying envelope approximation, in which the bandwidth of the field is assumed to be negligibly narrow in comparison with the central frequency \cite{mandel1995optical}.
 This approximation allows treating the factor $\calE(\omega)$ as a constant $\calE(\omega)\simeq \calE(\bar\omega_\lambda)$.
 All other constants are merged into a factor $\zeta \propto I_\p^{1/2} L \calE(\bar\omega_\H) \calE(\bar\omega_\V)$, which is regarded as the conversion efficiency of the PDC.

 We consider the setup shown in Fig.~\ref{fig:1}.
 Twin photons were split using a polarized beam splitter.
 Although the relative delay between horizontally and vertically polarized photons is innately determined by the entanglement time, the delay interval is further controlled by adjusting the path difference between the beams \cite{Hong:1987gm,Franson:1989go}.
 This controllable delay is denoted by $\dt$ in this study.
+Direct observation of time-frequency duality of biphotons over a delay time of at least a few picoseconds has been experimentally demonstrated \cite{Jin:2018ti,Maclean:2018ul}.
 The field operator is expressed as $\hat{\bE}(t) = \hat{\bE}_\H(t+\dt) + \hat{\bE}_\V(t)$, indicating that the horizontally and vertically polarized photons act as the pump and probe field for the molecules, respectively.
 The probe field transmitted through the sample is frequency-dispersed, and the change in the transmitted photon number is registered as a function of the frequency $\omega$, pump frequency $\omega_\p$, and external delay $\dt$, yielding the signal $S(\omega,\dt ;\omega_\p)$.

 The Hamiltonian used to describe this pump--probe process is written as $\hat{H} = \hat{H}_{\rm mol} + \hat{H}_{\rm field} + \hat{H}_{\rm mol-field}$.
 The first term gives the Hamiltonian of the photoactive degrees of freedom (DOFs) in molecules.
 The second term describes the free electric field.
 In this work, the electronic ground state $\lvert 0 \rangle$, single-excitation manifold $\{\lvert e_\alpha \rangle\}$, and double-excitation manifold $\{\lvert f_{\bar\gamma} \rangle\}$ are considered as photoactive DOFs.
 The overline of the subscripts indicates the state in the double-excitation manifold.
 The optical transitions are described by the dipole operator $\hat{\bmu} = \hat{\bmu}_+ + \hat{\bmu}_-$, where $\hat{\bmu}_- = \sum_\alpha \bmu_{\alpha 0} \lvert 0 \rangle \langle e_\alpha \rvert + \sum_{\alpha \bar\gamma} \bmu_{\bar\gamma \alpha} \lvert e_\alpha \rangle\langle f_{\bar\gamma} \rvert$ and $\hat{\bmu}_+ = [\hat{\bmu}_-]^\dagger$.
 The rotating-wave approximation enables the expression of the molecule-field interaction as $\hat{H}_{\rm mol-field}(t) = -\hat{\bmu}_- \cdot \hat{\bE}^+(t) -\hat{\bmu}_+ \cdot \hat{\bE}^-(t)$.
 The signal is expressed as \cite{Dorfman:2016da}